 What's so great about this recipe?

 - Pears are very healthy.
 They are rich in fibre, including prebiotics, which means they are great for gut health.
 They are also a good source of antioxidants, and a number of vitamins and minerals.
+Sugar free pears are kid friendly and great for young children.

-How to make perfect stewed pears
+How to stew pears

 Either serve warm, or leave to cool in the syrup.

-Note: If you want to use a vanilla pod, split the pod lengthwise down the centre with a knife.
+If you want to use a vanilla pod, split the pod lengthwise down the centre with a knife.
 Then scrape the seeds out from half of the pod with the point of a knife.
 You'll just need half a pod for this recipe.
 Add the seeds to the pan with the pears and water.

 Serving suggestions